apostrophecms/starter-kit-astro-apollo/README.md

 ## Using Apostrophe hosting

 Apostrophe can provide easy hosting for any ApostropheCMS-Astro monorepo with little or no extra configuration.
-This can be setup for deployment from Github or other code repository.
+This can be set up for deployment from Github or other code repository.

 Apostrophe hosting will automatically handle:
 - Database provisioning and management